The Lord of the Rings: The Return of the King (video game): Reception

 The Return of the King received "generally favorable" reviews across all systems; the Game Boy Advance version holds an aggregate score of 77 out of 100 on Metacritic, based on 13 reviews; the GameCube version 84 out of 100, based on 23 reviews; the PC version 78 out of 100, based on 18 reviews; the PlayStation 2 version 85 out of 100, based on 31 reviews; and the Xbox version 84 out of 100, based on 31 reviews.

-As an adaptation, the game was praised by GameZone's Michael Knutson as "the best movie to game conversion that has come out in a long time" and by GameSpy's Raymond Padilla as setting "a new standard for video game adaptations of movies."
+As an adaptation, the game was praised by GameZones Michael Knutson as "the best movie to game conversion that has come out in a long time" and by GameSpys Raymond Padilla as setting "a new standard for video game adaptations of movies."

 The graphics and THX-certified audio were lauded by critics.
 The game's animations, scenery, player models, cutscenes, music and voice acting were particularly well received.
 "Sound effects used in the game will also blow you away," Knutson said, "Everything from the explosions, swords clashing, hundreds of incoming enemies storming your way, all sounds like it came directly from the movie!"
-GameSpot's Greg Kasavin noted that "Frame rate issues do affect each version of the game, to varying degrees, and none of the character models for the main characters look all that remarkable," but conceded that "all other aspects of The Return of the Kings graphics are outstanding [...]
+GameSpots Greg Kasavin noted that "Frame rate issues do affect each version of the game, to varying degrees, and none of the character models for the main characters look all that remarkable," but conceded that "all other aspects of The Return of the Kings graphics are outstanding [...]
 The game's audio is even more effective than the graphics at conveying the intensity of the action."
 Ian McKellen's narration of the game as Gandalf was also praised by GameSpot and Game Informer.

 The game's combat was praised by most critics.
 Electronic Gaming Monthlys Crispin Boyer described the game as "a thrill ride.
 And not just 'cause Return of the King unleashes larger hordes of foes than last year's equally slick Two Towers prequel.
 Many of Return of the Kings levels actually force you to multitask while you hack and slash."
 PC Gamer UKs Tony Ellis wrote "combat in RotK is superbly satisfying.
 Your blows connect with a solid, visceral thud you can almost feel."
 He also noted the variation between levels.
 Eurogamers Kristan Reed praised the "subtleties of the combat."
 In contrast, Game Informers Matthew Kato found the gameplay to be "repetitious", writing "sometimes I got the feeling that I was working harder only to have less fun than in Two Towers."
 The co-op mode was also praised.